 CCM Nepal consists of diverse 17 members with their alternates who are elected or nominated from their respective constituencies following the standard election procedure.
 The experience of rapid scale-up in the prevention of the three diseases shows that active constituency engagement is key to the success of wide-scale health delivery.
 The members bring urgency to resource mobilization and planning, inform proposal development and give voice to vulnerable populations; providing a unique and important perspective in the delivery of community-based services by holding each other accountable for concrete results.

-CCM Nepal has its own Rules of Business.
+CCM Nepal has its own Rules of Business (RoB).
 Meetings are scheduled quarterly in a year and additional meetings are held when the need arises especially around proposal development.
-The current Chair is Dr. Roshan Pokhrel, Secretary, Ministry of Health and Population and the Vice Chair is Mr. Achut Prasad Sitaula, representing people living with HIV.
-Both Chair and Vice Chair were elected through a formal election process held in the CCM member.
+The former CCM members served from Aug 2018 to Dec 2021.
+The former CCM Chair was Dr. Roshan Pokhrel, Secretary, Ministry of Health and Population and the Vice-Chair was Mr. Achut Prasad Sitaula, representing people living with HIV.
+Both the Chair and Vice-Chair were elected through a formal election process held in the CCM member.
+Now, CCM Nepal is preparing for election/nomination for its new membership.